 Obesity is associated with a state of moderate but chronic inflammation that is characterized by increased tissuespecific levels, as well as circulating levels, of interleukins and cytokines, a condition that is thought to participate in the development of many obesity-associated comorbidities by inducing cellular dysfunction (1).
 Emerging evidence indicates that chronic consumption of excess calories induces inflammation in the arcuate nucleus (ARC) of the hypothalamus, a brain area important for the regulation of food intake and energy expenditure (2).
-This process is considered an early and determining factor for the onset of obesity since it occurs prior to body weight gain and participates in the development and progression of metabolic disorders including obesity, diabetes and cardiovascular disease.
-Mitochondrial activity, which is critical for proper functioning of the central nervous system, is compromised in inflammatory states, and there are documented molecular links among inflammation, impaired insulin signaling and mitochondrial dysfunction in neurodegenerative diseases and diabetes (3).
-Novel therapeutic strategies may therefore be developed to target this impairment.
+This process is considered an early and determining factor for the onset of obesity because it occurs prior to body weight gain and